 In 2015, Anthony contracted with American Trainco (now TPC Training) as a trainer for their Maintenance Welding program, conducting seminars throughout the United States.
 He's traveled from New England to Seattle, and many points in-between, training maintenance technicians, engineers and supervisors.
 Through conducting these seminars he learned to be a better presenter and teacher, and discovered how much he enjoys training people.

-These days, when he's not working with welders or in his back yard or shop doing projects, Anthony spends his time traveling to visit family & play with his grandkids.
+These days when he's not educating welders or working on projects in his back yard or shop, Anthony spends his time playing with his 4 grandkids or training Ozzy, his new Jack Russell Terrier puppy.